v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 After fixing the hashing, we re-profiled and found a further optimization opportunity that would reduce a significant part of the overhead.

-When generating a heaps snapshot, for each function in the heap, V8 tries to record its start position in a pair of line and column numbers.
+When generating a heap snapshot, for each function in the heap, V8 tries to record its start position in a pair of line and column numbers.
 This information can be used by the DevTools to display a link to the source code of the function.
 During usual compilation, however, V8 only stores the start position of each function in the form of a linear offset from the beginning of the script.
 To calculate the line and column numbers based on the linear offset, V8 needs to traverse the whole script and record where the line breaks are.
 This calculation turns out to be very expensive.

-What was happening?
-It was something similar to [what I fixed in the ETW stack walk](https://chromium-review.googlesource.com/c/v8/v8/+/3669698) and that I explained in [this post](https://blogs.igalia.com/dape/2022/12/21/native-call-stack-profiling-3-3-2022-work-in-v8/).

-V8 usually only stores where the the function starts in the form of linear offsets in the script.
-To map that linear offset into a pair of line and column number within the script, V8 needs to traverse the whole script and record where the line breaks are.

 Normally, after V8 finishes calculating the offsets of line breaks in a script, it caches them in a newly allocated array attached to the script.
 Unfortunately, the snapshot implementation cannot modify the heap when traversing it, so the newly calculated line information cannot be cached.